X

 Generally speaking, consumer stocks will do well in a rising economy when consumers have surplus disposable income, but they suffer more than other sectors during a recession, when consumers are forced to cut out unnecessary spending.

-This makes sense, as people are going to continue paying their water and electric bills (Utility & Water Sector), buy groceries (Consumer Staples Sector), and take their medications (Healthcare Sector), but they may give up their other luxury spending if finances require it.
+This makes sense, as people will continue paying their water and electric bills (Utility & Water Sector), buy groceries (Consumer Staples Sector), and take their medications (Healthcare Sector) during a recession.
+However, they forego other luxury spending if finances require it.

 This relationship is clear when looking at the sector returns over the last decade (courtesy of Novel Investor):

-You can see that the S&P 500 Consumer Discretionary Index outperformed the index in nine of the last thirteen years going back to 2007.
-However, it did lag the “safe” sectors such as Consumer Staples, Health Care, Utilities, and Telecommunications during the 2008 recession.
+You can see that the S&P 500 Consumer Discretionary Index outperformed the index in nine of the last fifteen years, going back to 2011.
+However, it did lag the “safe” sectors such as Consumer Staples, Health Care, Utilities, and Telecommunications during the weak S&P years of 2011 and 2022.

-Overall it was the second best performer among all sectors, as its 11.21% annualized return trailed only the information technology sector’s annual return of 13.79%.
+Overall, it was the second-best performer among all sectors, as its 14.72% annualized return trailed only the information technology sector’s 20.75%.

 Finding the right consumer discretionary stock and holding it for the long-term can be very rewarding.